 Vents in your bathrooms, kitchen, and laundry rooms should be directed outside your house.
 If the airflow is directed to the garage or attic, it will produce mold and mildew that can be expensive and a health hazard in the long run.

 To help with the proper direction of airflow, use energy-efficient products with quieter exhaust fans.

 The location of your HVAC system could impact your air quality.
 Your HVAC technician will let you know if your system is not in the optimal place.

 When you need HVAC installation, it’s best not to have furnaces, air conditioners, and duct systems in open spaces — such as the garage — where contaminants can easily get inside the house.

 test for proper ventilation

 Your HVAC technician will test your ventilation and recommend any necessary improvements.

-If you are using natural-draft equipment, have it professionally tested for proper ventilation and proper installment (outside of occupiable space).
-If you are using water heaters and furnaces, make sure they are power-vented, sealed-combustion, or condensed.
+If you’re using natural-draft equipment, have it professionally tested for proper ventilation and installment (outside of occupiable space).
+If you’re using water heaters and furnaces, make sure they’re power-vented, sealed-combustion, or condensed.

-You may also want to think about using whole-house mechanical ventilation that helps distribute an acceptable level of outdoor air throughout the house.
+You may also want to consider using whole-house mechanical ventilation that helps distribute an acceptable level of outdoor air throughout the house.

 check the air filter